PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 changing production.
 Continue to run all `uv` validation sequentially, then commit and push each complete unit.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Post-SiNet QKV/ReLU-Split-all characterization checkpoint

+The refreshed inventory contains 28 raw and 26 managed unconsumed lowerer results after excluding exactly the two retained layout-pass-set-1 recovery prefix observations.
+The selected boundary starts with `_post_sinet_qkv_attention_results` and ends with the immediately following recorded `cleanup.post_sinet.relu_split_all_outputs` pass.
+The recorded post-SiNet BatchMatMul adjacent-flags predecessor and recorded ReLU/Split/Conv/Concat successor remain outside the boundary.

+The future `run_post_sinet_qkv_relu_split_all_cleanup()` owner receives the existing shared `ModelIRPassContext`.
+It must call `run_qkv_attention(context)` with the unchanged defaults (`include_layout_transpose=False`, `include_prefix=True`), then call `optimize_transpose_relu_split_all_outputs_to_nhwc_chains()` with `context.model_ir` and `layout_state=context.layout_state`, and return both complete raw results.
+The lowerer must supply returned element `[1]` directly to the unchanged ReLU/Split-all phase record.
+Both QKV child schemas, the one-key ReLU schema, compatibility wrappers, and the independent terminal QKV route are fixed by characterization tests.

+Focused sequential validation reports `3 passed, 1 xfailed`; the fixed 10-file affected suite reports `301 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent future owner.
+Production is unchanged, the raw/managed inventory remains 28/26, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only the characterized two-child owner.
+Replace the post-SiNet QKV assignment and current ReLU/Split-all owner expression with `run_post_sinet_qkv_relu_split_all_cleanup(` `shared_model_ir_pass_context)[1]`, preserve both recorded neighboring phases, retain all child owners and compatibility wrappers, keep the terminal QKV route independent, and add runtime order/context/model/layout/result-identity coverage.
+Capture the fixed affected suite before updating stale assertions, then run affected and standard gates sequentially under `uv`, confirm the expected 27/25 inventory, and commit and push the implementation.
+Do not create, update, reopen, or otherwise modify a pull request.